Navigating mandatory Scope 3 emissions reporting in the EU, US, and beyond

 • 2028 (reporting 2029): Ultimate non-EU parent companies with substantial activity and presence in the EU.

-Corporate Sustainability Due Diligence Directive (CSDDD) – Proposed
+Corporate Sustainability Due Diligence Directive (CSDDD)

-Part of the European Green Deal, this proposed CSDDD establishes a corporate sustainability due diligence duty to address negative impacts on human rights and the environment.
+Part of the European Green Deal, CSDDD establishes a corporate sustainability due diligence duty to address negative impacts on human rights and the environment.
 It requires companies to conduct due diligence on the potential and actual impacts across Scopes 1, 2 and 3 emissions.

 • Company type